datstartup/ubuntuopenbox/lessons/about.md

 # Why Ubuntu?

-Because it is one of the most recognizable names in the Operating System world (also a big name in the Linux world).
-Although eventually, I recommend Debian for its stability.
+Because it is one of the most recognizable names in the Operating System world.
+However, I recommend Debian for its stability though.

 THE STABLE OF DEBIAN WILL AMAZE YOU.
 Your tool computer will just work for YEARS!